ZJLAB-AMMI/CKIM/README.md

 ## Citation
-If you find this code useful in your research then please cite
+If you find this code useful, please kindly cite

 @article{zhang2023commonsense,